call us : 1300 462 284 24/7 SUPPORT

 Gas Heater Installation in Sydney

-Rental providers or landlords who enter into a new rental agreement after 29 March 2021, or have a fixed term agreement of more than five years which rolls over into a periodic tenancy after 29 March 2021 must confirm to the following:
+Rental providers or landlords who enter into a new rental agreement after 29 March 2021, or have a fixed-term agreement of more than five years that rolls over into a periodic tenancy after 29 March 2021 must confirm the following:

-• Have a gas safety checks conducted every two years,
+• Have gas safety checks conducted every two years.

-• a gas safety check has been completed within the last 2 years whilst a renter occupies the a rental premises (and if it hasn’t, the rental provider must arrange a gas safety check as soon as possible),
+• A gas safety check has been completed within the last 2 years whilst a renter occupies the rental premises (and if it hasn’t, the rental provider must arrange a gas safety check as soon as possible).

-• Records will need to be kept of the safety check and provide details if the renter requires, disclosing the date of the last gas safety check, and any recommendations from the safety check before entering into any rental agreement.
+• Records will need to be kept for the gas heater safety inspection in Sydney and provide details if the renter requires, disclosing the date of the last gas safety check, and any recommendations from the safety check before entering into any rental agreement.

-• A gas safety check of all gas installations and fittings on the premises will need to be conducted every two years by a Victorian licensed or registered gasfitter who is endorsed in the specialised class of Type A gas appliances servicing work (Gas Serving Type A on the Plumbers Identity Card).
-A licensed gas fitter is a plumber who has extra qualifications to complete gas work safely, and is registered with the Victorian Building Authority
+• A gas safety check of all gas installations and fittings on the premises will need to be conducted every two years by a Victorian licensed or registered gasfitter who has endorsed in the specialised class of Type A gas appliances servicing work (Gas Serving Type A on the Plumbers Identity Card).
+A licensed gas fitter is a plumber with extra qualifications to safely complete gas work and is registered with the Victorian Building Authority.

 A gas safety check means:

-1. That the LPG cylinders and associated gas components are installed correctly;
+• The LPG cylinders and associated gas components are installed correctly.

-2. that appliance gas isolation valves are installed where required by AS/NZS 5601.1 “Gas installations”, as published or amended from time to time;
+• Appliance gas isolation valves are installed where required by AS/NZS 5601.1 “Gas installations”, as published or amended from time to time.

-3. that gas appliances and their components are accessible for servicing and adjustment;
+• Gas appliances and their components are accessible for servicing and adjustment.

-5. that clearances from appliances to combustible surfaces are in accordance with installation instructions and AS/NZS5601.1 “Gas installations”, as published or amended from time to time;
+• Clearances from appliances to combustible surfaces are in accordance with installation.
+Instructions and AS/NZS5601.1 “Gas installations”, as published or amended from time to time.

-6. that there is adequate ventilation for appliances to operate safely;
+• There is adequate ventilation for appliances to operate safely.

-7. that gas appliances (including cookers) are adequately restrained from tipping over;
+• Gas appliances (including cookers) are adequately restrained from tipping over.

-8. checking the condition of gas appliance flue systems, including chimneys;
+• The condition of gas appliance flue systems, including chimneys is proper.

 (b) testing gas installations for leakage; and